 Students identified who they thought were successful local business owners that had been in business for decades in McCook and worked to come up with a list of questions.
 Like so many things during the pandemic, this project also shifted from sticking together in one big group to sending small groups of two or three students to record interviews with local business owners.
-Later, everyone reported back, and the whole group of high school students watched the interviews together.
+When everyone reported back, the whole group of high school students watched the interviews together.
 Later, they edited all the interviews to create a video compilation.

 “They talked about what stood out to them, what they heard, what were some common themes,” Long said.
 “And with high school students, it’s fun, because almost every business owner said ‘This was not the best financial decision I could have made; I could have found a job where I made more money’ but they all said, ‘This was by far the best decision I ever did make, the opportunity to live here, to work here.’”